buitahau/docker-example/README.md

 ### Some use of dockers for Java developer.

-* Sharing development workspace, with preconfigured developement environment.
+* Sharing development workspace, with preconfigured development environment.
-* Continous integration is one of the most popular use cases for Docker.
+* Continuous integration is one of the most popular use cases for Docker.
 Teams looking build and deploy their applications quickly use Docker, conbined with ecosystem tools like Jenkins, to drive apps from dev, testing staging and into production without having to change any code.
 * Running UAT's using Docker.

 ### Docker compose